LUMC/hutspot/README.md

 * Whole-genome calling, regardless of wet-lab library preparation.
 * Follows modern best practices
     * Each sample is individually called as as a GVCF.
-    * A multisample VCF is then produced by genotyping the collection of GVCFs.
+    * A VCF is then produced by genotyping the individual GVCFs separately for each sample.
 * Data parallelization for calling and genotyping steps.
-    * Using ~100 chunks, we call an entire exome in ~15 minutes!
+    * Using the `SCATTER_SIZE` parameter, the reference genome is split into chunks, and each chunk can be processed independenly.
+The default value of 1 billon will scatter the human reference genoom into 4 chunks.
 * Reasonably fast.
     * 96 exomes in < 24 hours.
 * No unnecessary jobs